piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

 This parameter is defined per boundary and must be between 0 and 1.
 A value of 1 means complete energy loss, causing the particle to come to rest upon wall impact, while a value of 0 represents an elastic collision with no energy loss.
 Note that the assumption of perfectly spherical particles with a constant diameter remains valid, even when energy is lost due to deformation.

+### Granular Species Interaction with Background Gas Flow

+It is also possible to define a background flow field with which the granular species interacts.
+In this way, the dynamics of granular particles in a rarefied gas flow can be simulated using the results of a preceding DSMC simulation.
+The definition of such a background gas flow is described in detail in Chapter {ref}`sec:background-gas`.

 ### Verification of One-Way Coupling

 To verify the one-way coupling, the drag force and heat flux on a single solid particle in a flow were analyzed.
 Two new flags were introduced for this purpose.
 To disable particle velocity and temperature updates, use